eliasventre/cardamom/README.md

 ## Before using CARDAMOM

-Prior to analyzing an experimental scRNA-seq data with CARDAMOM, We recommend that you perform the following steps before launching CARDAMOM on the count table:
+Prior to analyzing an experimental scRNA-seq data with CARDAMOM, we recommend that you perform the following steps:

 1. Select a list of relevant genes;
 2. Define degradation rates for the corresponding mRNAs and proteins;